MrHakon/model-creator/README.md

 # model-creator
 Small program that can be used to create a semantic model

+Updates:
+- Made changes to the input: the whole triple is written in one line

 Planned updates:
-  - Make the user input more streamlined: either write a whole triple in one sentence, or store a resource in memory until all properties are completed.
   - Find a way to work with the vocabularies that are implemented in Jena
   - Add proper support for prefixes